gopi-suvanam/scribbler-website/scribble-pad/summer-of-scribbling-2025.md

 ---
 title: Summer of Scribbling - 2025
 description: Code.
 Hack.
 Win.
 Every idea starts with a Scribble.
+layout: page
 ---

-We’re thrilled to announce the **Summer of Scribblering - 2025**, a 15-day online hackathon that challenges developers, students, and creators to build powerful, creative applications using **Scribbler — the JavaScript Notebook**.
+We’re thrilled to announce the **Summer of Scribbling - 2025**, a 15-day online hackathon that challenges developers, students, and creators to build powerful, creative applications using **Scribbler — the JavaScript Notebook**.
 Whether you're a data viz nerd, an AI enthusiast, or an XR dreamer, there's a theme for you.

-#### **🚀  Dates: May 20–31, 2025**
+#### 🚀  Dates: May 20–31, 2025

-#### **Watch out this space for the registration link and more announcements**
+#### Watch out this space for the registration link and more announcements

 ---
 ## Hackathon Details